kaltura/playkit-js-cast-receiver/docs/features-to-your-receiver-app.md

 receiver.start();
 ```

-> For more various styling options of the receiver UI, you can look for **Styling the player** section in this [Google CAF doc](https://developers.google.com/cast/docs/caf_receiver_features).
+> For more various styling options of the receiver UI, look for the section **Styling the player** in this [Google CAF doc](https://developers.google.com/cast/docs/caf_receiver_features).